 Unsure about a vendor?
-Ask to meet them in person or virtually.
+Ask to schedule a Zoom meeting or a phone call.
 You can save yourself one or two year's worth of worrying with a 20 minute, informal meeting.
 Most people can tell immediately whether or not they would seriously consider hiring a DJ simply by their character.
 People skills are very important in this industry and vendor websites can be very deceiving and the actual vendors themselves even worse.
 The vendors you hire are a reflection on you and I've met vendors who do not dress properly, spend a lot of time outside smoking, can't put their phones down and some are more concerned about when the vendor meals will be served than doing their job.
 I've worked with some unprofessional, creepy people over the years and your vendors will be with you, your family and your closest friends for several hours on one of the most important days of your life.
 You should be 100% comfortable and confident the vendors you have chosen will conduct and carry themselves as professionals.

 DJ Understanding and Compliance : You and your DJ should always be on the same page.
 What you want and what your DJ might do or what music he might play could be quite different.
 Have you ever been to a wedding and the DJ takes it upon himself to start a "Dollar Dance" and you see the horrified look on the unsuspecting bride's face?
 Have you been to a wedding when the DJ asks a guest from each table to take out a dollar and everyone lets out a collective groan because the cheesy "Pass The Dollar" game is about to begin to see who wins the centerpieces?
 These so-called wedding traditions are outdated and it's in your best interests to give your DJ detailed instructions of what music and reception events to include and more importantly, what to avoid.
 Aside from reception events, you need to ask and consider how often your DJ uses the microphone and what special effects/lighting they intend to use.
 Some DJs are very vocal and will segue into every song like they're a radio DJ and it's very annoying.
 If you're having a simple, conservative wedding of less than 100 people in an antique or rustic venue, do you want to run the risk of an obnoxious DJ who won't shut up, playing bad music with blinding, flashing lights running the show?
 If you don't make yourself perfectly clear, your DJ could ruin your wedding.